jessepav/simple-hl7v2/README.md

 in the root of the source tree.

-To generate Javadocs, run the [`scripts\make-javadoc.bat`](https://github.com/jessepav/simple-hl7v2/blob/master/scripts/make-javadoc.bat) batch file (or the equivalent `javadoc` command if you're on MacOS/Linux/etc).
+To generate Javadocs, run either `scripts\make-javadoc.bat` or `scripts/make-javadoc.sh`, depending on your platform.

 # Usage